Codemon72/Spickzettel/React.md

 2. where to display it

 Context Knowledge: There is also `ReactNative` which could e.g. render it to a mobile device.
+___

+### Working With State
+- components can have 'state' which is an object that determines how a component renders and behaves
+- "App" or "global" state refers to state that is available to the entire UI, not just a single component.
+- Prior to React 16.8 we had tu use class based components to use state.
+Now we can use functional components with hooks.

+___
 #### JSX and Babel
 - JSX = JavaScript Syntax Extension
 - conveniently looks like HTML but isn't.